apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/segment/overview.md

 `DESTINATION` must be a valid path/uri for the resulting Segment Store.
 Both are specified as `PATH | cloud-prefix:URI`.
 Please refer to the [Remote Segment Stores](#remote-segment-stores) section for details on how to correctly specify connection URIs.

-If the `--verbose` option is specified, the command will print detailed progress information messages.
-These include individual segments being transfered from `SOURCE` to `DESTINATION` at a certain point in time.
-If not specified, progress information messages will be disabled.

 ### <a name="backup"/> Backup